Oire/Iridium-php/README.md

 #### Create a Table

 Iridium tries to be as database agnostic as possible (MySQL and SQLite were tested, the latter actually powers the unit tests).
-First you need to create the `osst_tokens` table.
+First you need to create the `iridium_tokens` table.
 For mySQL the statement is as follows:

 ```sql
 CREATE TABLE `iridium_tokens` (